SUNY-Albany-CCI/bc/intermediate/datavis/02-infections.md

 <div>
 <p>This example shows how to plot a composition for data that is changing over time when there are only a small number of time periods.
-Two plots will be created. - **A Stacked Column Chart to show relative and absolute differences between groups.
-This chart also allows us to easily compare group totals. ** - <strong>A 100% Stacked Column Chart to show relative differences between groups.</strong></p>
+Two plots will be created. - A Stacked Column Chart to show relative and absolute differences between groups.
+This chart also allows us to easily compare group totals. - A 100% Stacked Column Chart to show relative differences between groups.</p>
 <h3 id="objectives">Objectives</h3>
 <p>The example uses yearly data on hospital acquired infections.
 Infection data from two hospitals is compared over 3 years.
-We want to: - <strong>Load the data from a file into memory</strong> - <strong>Explore the data as to understand what it contains and how it is organized</strong> - <strong>Choose the data we want to plot</strong> - <strong>Choose an appropriate type of plot</strong> - <strong>Plot the data</strong></p>
+We want to: - Load the data from a file into memory - Explore the data as to understand what it contains and how it is organized - Choose the data we want to plot - Choose an appropriate type of plot - Plot the data</p>
 </div>